 In 2013, because of his work with and dedication to the City of Surrey, Mike was awarded the Queen Elizabeth II Diamond Jubilee Medal.

-Mike is excited and honoured to be elected to Surrey City Council, and to continue to help build a better Surrey!
+Mike is honoured to be a Surrey City Councillor, and hopes to be re-elected, so that he may continue to help build a better Surrey!